titofra/Ensmasteel-2023-2024-Code/Local/Sequence_Tester/README.md

 ## Compilation

 You can use any C++ compiler to compile this code.
-Note that it use SFML library (install it from [https://www.sfml-dev.org/download.php](https://www.sfml-dev.org/download.php)), so make sure you specify `-lsfml-graphics -lsfml-window -lsfml-system` flags.
+Note that it depends on SFML library (install it from [https://www.sfml-dev.org/download.php](https://www.sfml-dev.org/download.php)), so make sure you specify `-lsfml-graphics -lsfml-window -lsfml-system` flags.